jashkenas/coffeescript/documentation/sections/overview.md

 ## Overview

-_CoffeeScript on the left, compiled JavaScript output on the right._
+_CoffeeScript on the left, compiled JavaScript output on the right.
+The CoffeeScript is editable!_

 ```
 codeFor('overview', 'cubes', false)